-In all my time of writing on this blog, I’ve never detailed exactly the trip I would recommend to a first-time traveler to Alaska.
-If you’re going to visit Alaska – a destination many people dream of visiting for years – you’ve got to do it right.
+If you’re planning a trip to Alaska – a destination many people dream of visiting for years – you’ve got to do it right.
 As a local and one who has worked in hospitality, I’m happy to share all my knowledge and tips so you can plan a perfect Alaska itinerary and have an amazing trip.

-Alaska is a bucket list destination for many travelers, so there are some important details to know before you start planning your trip.
+Alaska is a bucket-list destination for many travelers, so there are some important details to know before you start planning your trip.
 Putting together a good Alaska itinerary requires knowledge of the basics so that you don’t make any easily avoidable mistakes.

 The Best Months to Visit Alaska